-- As the learner becomes more comfortable with this process, work with the learner to construct a personalized method of recording the known and the new.
-Don’t fall back on graphic organizers that have been tried in the past.
+- As the student becomes more comfortable with this process, work with him/her to construct a personalized method of recording the known, the new, the questions and possibilities.

-- Tell the learner why you’re doing this: to construct a meaningful method of gathering and organizing information so it can be used at a later date.
+Tell the student why you’re doing this: to construct a meaningful method of gathering and organizing information so it can be used at a later date.

 If this sounds a bit simplistic, that’s the intent.
-We’re convinced that the most effective instruction guides the learner from acknowledging what is known and using that as a foundation for exploring and gathering information about the new.
+We’re convinced that the most effective instruction guides the learner from acknowledging what is known and using that knowledge as a foundation for exploring, gathering and applying information about the new.

 For more professional conversations about education, please visit:Beyond the Apple . . .
 Reframing Conversations in Education or contact us at Beyondtheapplecontact@gmail.com